dshaneg/text-adventure/README.md

 I'm using Visual Studio Code as my editor, so you'll notice some VSC-specific files sprinkled in.
 Also, I'm using a fair amount of ES6 syntax, so check your node version if you run into problems.

+I've also converted the application to TypeScript.
+Like I said earlier, this application is for me to learn on.

 ## design